AravindVengarai/AravindVengarai.github.io/README.md

 ## Work Experience

-### Software Engineer, Lumen Technologies
+### Lumen Technologies - Software Engineering
 Monroe, LA (Jan 2024 - April 2024)
 - Implemented a data warehousing solution using an ETL Python script in Docker, automating PostgreSQL to MongoDB transfers, eliminating the need for manual executions saving 10 teams 10 minutes weekly
 - Developed python backend APIs and a reactive UI for an app to benchmark security stats and monitor incident performance for the entire 200 member organization
-- Strengthened security with an automated password reset tool, updating six Azure Key Vault secrets and synchronizing with PostgreSQL for password refresh, configurable across five environments
+- Strengthened security with an automated password reset tool, updating 6 Azure Key Vault secrets and synchronizing with PostgreSQL for password refresh, configurable across five environments

 ### Lumen Technologies - Software Engineering Intern
 Monroe, LA (May 2023 – Aug 2023)